Small scallops with a meaty chunk of muscle in each one with a delicate flavour and texture.

-Queen scallops found in the Fal estuary are beleived to be a mixture of 2 species Chlamys varia and Aqupecten opercularis which that they live attached to the seabed by byssus threads similar to those used by mussels to cling on to rocks.
+Queen scallops found in the Fal estuary are a rarely fished species called, Mimachlamys varia, the variagated scallop or 'black queen'. which live attached to the seabed by byssus threads similar to those used by mussels to cling on to rocks.
 They are fast growing and highly abundant animals that are found growing on empty oyster shells on the Fal and Helford oyster beds.

 In 2018 queenies were included in the CIFCA Fal oyster fishery survey for the first time.
 Prior to that no studies have been carried out to ascertain stock levels of this species but oystermen reported that their numbers have been constant for many years and appear to be increasing.
 The 2018 represents a base study and in future years comparisons will be produced that show how sustainable this stock is.

 The fishery is managed by a local restrictive order that banned the use of engines or winches in the fal oyster fishery in 1868.
 This has preserved a traditional fishery which is naturally inefficient and thus has sustained this traditional livelihood for 150 years.
 The fishery is managed by Cornwall Inshore Fisheries and Conservation Authority.